 Our unique Quality Scholars Program challenges participants to:

 We seek postdoctoral scholars to participate in the Quality Scholars Program.
 Eligible candidates include:

 Our program aims to increase diversity and representation among healthcare leaders and researchers.
 We work to create equitable conditions for growth an an inclusive learning environment for all.
 Please read more about our institutional DEI efforts here.

 The Quality Scholars Program at Cincinnati Children's Hospital Medical Center includes:

-The training period will be three years.
+The training period will be two to three years.
 The duration of the training program may be reduced if a candidate already has an MS, MPH, PhD or DrPH in epidemiology or other relevant field.